roobert/roobert.github.io/_posts/2017-09-13-Monitoring-SSL-Certificate-Expiry.md

 At my current job, we use Google Cloud Platform.
 Each team has a set of GCP Projects; each project can have multiple clusters.
 The majority of services that our teams write expose some kind of HTTP API or web interface - so what does this mean?
 All HTTP endpoints we expose are encrypted with SSL[1], so we have a *lot* of SSL certificates in a lot of different places.

 Each of our GCP projects is built using our CI/CD tooling.
 All GCP resources and all of our Kubernetes application manifests are defined in git.
 We have a standard set of stacks that we deploy to each cluster using our [templating](http://roobert.github.io/2017/08/16/Kubernetes-Manifest-Templating-with-ERB-and-Hiera/).
 One of the stacks is Prometheus, Influxdb, and Grafana.
-In this article, I'll explain how we leverage (part of) this stack to automatically monitor SSL certificates in use by our Kubernetes load balancers.
+In this article, I'll explain how we leverage (part of) this stack to automatically monitor SSL certificates in use by our load balancers across all of our GCP projects.

 ## Certificate Renewal